ShreyasMadappady/-The-Web-Developer-Bootcamp-2023-Notes/Notes.md

 * ```-rf``` is a flag, a way to change what the command does. it stands for 'recursive force'
 ------------------------------------------------------------------------------------------------------------
 # FOR INSTALLING EXPRESS IN NODE:
->In the Gitbash of the project folder write(IN NODE):
+>To install a package (In the Gitbash of the project folder in Node):
 ```
 $ npm init -y
 $ npm i express